ooesili/qfi/README.md

  *  If the file is a directory, `cd` into it.

- *  If the file is owned by the root user, open the file with `sudoedit`.
+ *  If the file is writable by you, open it with the program specified in the `$EDITOR` environment variable, or `vi` if `$EDITOR` is not defined.

- *  If the file is owned by you, open it with the program specified in the `$EDITOR` environment variable.
+ *  If the file is not writable by you, open the file with `sudoedit`.

- *  If the file is owned by you, but `$EDITOR` is not defined, fall back to `vi`.
+ *  If the file does not exist, use the longest existing part of it's path, and the rules above, to determine which program to use.

 So in this case, the file will be opened with `sudoedit`.